Adaptive Sparsity Level during Training for Efficient Time Series Forecasting with Transformers: Analyzing Sparsity Effect in Transformers for Time Series Forecasting

-\textbf{Challenge.} \looseness=-1 Based on the above observations, we can conclude that the sparsity effect is not homogeneous across various time series datasets, forecasting models, and prediction lengths for time series forecasting.
-Our findings in these experiments are not aligned with the statements in \cite{hoefler2021sparsity} for CNNs (vision) and Transformers (NLP), where for a given task and technique, increasing the sparsity level results in decreasing the prediction performance and they have a direct relationship with each other.
+\paragraph{Challenge.} \looseness=-1 Based on the above observations, we can conclude that the sparsity effect is not homogeneous across various time series datasets, forecasting models, and prediction lengths for time series forecasting.
+Our findings in these experiments are not aligned with the statements in \cite{hoefler2021sparsity} for CNNs (vision) and Transformers (NLP), where for a given task and technique, increasing the sparsity level results in decreasing the prediction performance.
 However, we observe in Figures \ref{fig:sparsity_effect_granet} and \ref{fig:granet_sparsity_effect_all} that increasing the sparsity level does not necessarily lead to decreased performance and it might even significantly improve the performance (e.g. for the vanilla transformer on the Weather dataset).
-Therefore, it is challenging to decide how much we can push the sparsity level and what is the optimal sparsity level without having prior knowledge of the time series data, model, and experimental settings.
+Therefore, it is challenging to decide how much we can push the sparsity level and what is the decent sparsity level without having prior knowledge of the data, model, and experimental settings.
 While GraNet is the closest in spirit to our proposed method, it cannot automatically tune the sparsity level since it needs the initial and the final sparsity level as its hyperparameters.
 In this paper, we aim to address this challenge by proposing an algorithm that can automatically tune the sparsity level during training.